 5 Setup Indexer Clustering

-Setup the following files in the Cluster Master server (splunk-cm01) alone and not on any other servers.
+Setup the following files in the Cluster Manager server (splunk-cm01) alone and not on any other servers.
 (Only exception is outputs.conf should be setup additionally on both search heads)

 Create a new file named inputs.conf with the following contents in

-Add the following in server.conf at the Cluster Master to setup the indexer discovery.
+Add the following in server.conf at the Cluster Manager to setup the indexer discovery.

 vi $SPLUNK_HOME/etc/system/local/server.conf [indexer_discovery] pass4SymmKey = IndexDiscoveryKey

-Create a new file named outputs.conf with the following contents to disable indexing on the Master node and to forward the log data to the indexers.
+Create a new file named outputs.conf with the following contents to disable indexing on the Manager node and to forward the log data to the indexers.

 Using indexer discovery using which CM and Search Head can automatically forward data to the local indexers and in case of indexer failure, will forward to the remote indexers.

-Copy the above file (outputs.conf) on splunk-sh01 server as well as we wanted them to disable the indexing functionality on those instances and forward logs to Indexers.
+Copy the above file (outputs.conf) on splunk-sh01 (Search Head) server as well as we wanted them to disable the indexing functionality on those instances and forward logs to Indexers.

 Create a new file named indexes.conf under $SPLUNK_HOME/etc/master-apps/_cluster/local directory with the following contents.